Great Lakes - Early CW

 1960s Great Lakes Wireless Article

 Many thanks to the Mid-Atlantic Antique Radio Club which graciously granted us permission to copy and display their article "Wireless on the Great Lakes - Recollections by Levon R. McDonald" which was printed in the October 2006 issue of their publication Radio Age.
-The links are to images of the article's pages.
-Page 1 Page 2 Page 3 Page 4
+The link is to images of the article's four pages.
+MAARC Great Lakes Wireless Article .

 Society of Wireless Pioneers, Inc. (SOWP)